YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRCHDIRF
 --------------------

-GTMSECSHRCHDIRF, GTMSECSHR process error: GTMSECSHR is not able to change directory to its temporary directory, dddd.
+GTMSECSHRCHDIRF, gtmsecshr unable to chdir to its temporary directory (dddd)

 GTMSECSHR Error: The UNIX gtmsecshr process, which assists other process with cross-user signaling and similar things, uses a temporary directory determined by the operating-system-defined temporary directory (typically /tmp or /var/tmp) when it needs to save a core file, but it was unable to find that directory.